In this article, Los Angeles DUI Defense Lawyer discusses A DUI trial. Click on the links below to go directly to your

 As a defendant in a criminal trial, you have the right to present a defense.
 Often, the best course of action is not to present any defense and instead, focus on showing to the jury that the government simply did not meet its burden of proof.
 Because presumption of innocence and burden of proof favors the defendant, many cases can be won by not presenting any defense and instead by poking holes in People’s case.
 For example, the officer’s poor memory, officers not following the procedure, lying, or making mistakes in the police report can be pointed out as slovenly police work.
 Alternatively, good performance of field sobriety test, following traffic laws and instruction, lack of strong odor of alcohol – all can be used to show that you were not intoxicated.

-Similarly, Los Angeles drunk driving attorneys from our office can help win your DUI case by showing research that refutes prosecutor’s opinion about intoxication.
+Similarly, Los Angeles drunk driving attorneys from our office can help win your DUI case by showing research that refutes the prosecutor’s opinion about intoxication.
 For example, researchers such as Michale Hlastala in 2005 showed that field sobriety tests are not reliable predictors of intoxication at low levels of blood alcohol levels (such as .08% or .09%).
 Doctor Dominick Labianca showed flaws in breath alcohol tests – substantially overestimating the level of alcohol present in the defendant’s breath.
 Research by G. Simpson shows that absorption can take up to 6 hours (as opposed to what government experts testify to be usually 30 minutes).

-Using the work of researchers such as Hlastla, Labianca, Rose, Simpson skilled Los Angeles DUI attorneys can discredit the prosecutor’s witnesses and win your DUI case.
+Using the work of researchers such as Hlastla, Labianca, Rose, and Simpson skilled Los Angeles DUI attorneys can discredit the prosecutor’s witnesses and win your DUI case.
+On the other hand, the prosecutors will rely on the research of AW Jones, who is a chemistry PhD and seems to misunderstand many of the issues in forensic alcohol research because of a lack of medical training.